waimea-hwstringer/200assessment/docs/Design.md

 On my website my sister should be able to:
 - view a list of orders that have been placed
-- edit the example images
+- edit the example images that are displayed

 Additionally the website should be
 - easy to use